Portal-2-Multiplayer-Mod/Portal-2-Multiplayer-Mod/README.md

 4. Drop the files inside the zip you downloaded into your portal 2 game folder
 # How To Host
 1. Make sure you have 27015 port forwarded on your router (if you want to play with friends online)
-2. Open MultiplayerMod.cmd
+2. Open MultiplayerModGUI.exe
-3. Follow the instructions in MultiplayerMod.cmd
+3. Follow the instructions in MultiplayerModGUI.exe
 # How To Enable The Console
 1. Open Portal 2
 2. Click "options"